elvinagam/document-ai-2022-wrap-up/README.md

 # document-ai-2022-wrap-up
-Collection of code and explanations about few SOTA architechtures by Huggingface
+Collection of code and explanations about LayoutLM (v1, v2, v3) SOTA architechtures by Huggingface

+Donut and LilT -- coming soon